Pudhiya Mannargal: Production

 During the making of Pudhiya Mannargal, Vikram was approached by Mani Ratnam to star in Bombay (1995).
-However, Vikram had grown his hair long and had a beard for the film, and could not change his appearance to accept Ratnam's offer.
+However, Vikram had grown his hair long and had a beard for Pudhiya Mannargal, and could not change his appearance to accept Ratnam's offer.

 Soundtrack

-All songs were composed by A. R. Rahman and lyrics were by Palani Bharathi and Kalidasan.
+All songs were composed by A. R. Rahman.
+The movie's background score was done by Rajamani as Rahman had to travel to the US for 2 months during re-recording time.
 The song "Nee Kattum Selai" attained popularity.

 Reception

-New Straits Times wrote "Nothing much in this movie but a controversial idea".
+K. Vijiyan of New Straits Times wrote "Nothing much in this movie but a controversial idea".
 The film did not perform well commercially, with Sudhish Kamath noting, "The problem with it: the same old cliches of commercial cinema — the film was ridden with stereotypes, predictable incidents triggered by unidimensional screen villains".